JestonBlu/RobinHood/README.md

 - [x] Get market open/close hours
 - [x] Search investments by popular tag
 - [x] Add and remove investments on your watchlist
-- [ ] Interactions with your linked bank account

 ## Install with devtools
 ```r